Is Le Havre worth a visit? Planning your next vacation or weekend getaway?

 Reason 1 – Auguste Perret’s unique, listed architecture

 Did you know that the architecture of downtown Le Havre has been a UNESCO World Heritage Site since 2005?
-To grasp its subtleties, we recommend a stroll along the Rue de Paris, which leads from the waterfront to the imposing Hôtel de Ville.
-Here, the buildings were rebuilt after the 2nd World War in reinforced concrete, the material of choice of Auguste Perret, the great architect who rebuilt a city that was largely destroyed in 1944.
-In addition to Le Havre’s chessboard layout, with its wide avenues reminiscent of an American-style urban organization, you’ll notice the different shades of concrete: brushed, rough, gray and pink.
+To grasp its subtleties, we recommend strolling along the Rue de Paris, which leads from the waterfront to the imposing Hôtel de Ville.
+Here, the buildings were rebuilt after World War II in reinforced concrete, the material of choice of Auguste Perret, the great architect who rebuilt a city that was largely destroyed in 1944.
+In addition to Le Havre’s chessboard layout, with its wide avenues reminiscent of an American-style urban organization, you’ll notice the different shades of concrete: brushed, rough, grey, pink.

-Continue your discovery of this city steeped in history with a stop at the astonishing Église Saint-Joseph, another masterpiece by Auguste Perret.
+Continue your discovery of this city steeped in history with a stop at the surprising Église Saint-Joseph, another masterpiece by Auguste Perret.
 Designed by the architect, it is the symbol of Le Havre’s post-war renaissance.
-Did you notice that its lantern tower is over 100 m high?
-Continuing the maritime metaphor, St. Joseph’s Church is the city’s spiritual and secular beacon.
+Did you notice that its lantern tower is over 100m high?
+To continue the maritime metaphor, St. Joseph’s Church is the town’s spiritual and secular lighthouse.
 Its peaceful interior and the sublime stained-glass windows of its lantern tower, pictured above, are worth the detour alone.
-We’re amazed every time we return!
+We’re amazed every time we go back!

 WHERE TO STAY IN Le Havre